va7sdf/va7sdf.github.io/_posts/2018-04-13-raspberry-pi-real--time-flight-tracker-updated.md

 		fr24feed --signup

-	The actual signup process is quite verbose so I've attached an example walk-through in this [screenshot]({{ site.baseurl }}/assets/images/2018/04/13/raspberry-pi-real--time-flight-tracker-updated/fr24feed/06-Configure_fr24feed.png).
+	The actual signup process is quite verbose, so I've attached an example walk-through in this [screenshot]({{ site.baseurl }}/assets/images/2018/04/13/raspberry-pi-real--time-flight-tracker-updated/fr24feed/06-Configure_fr24feed.png).

 	Note: *Step 6A* and *6B* disable logging. dump1090, with debugging on, writes a lot of information to the logs and SD cards have a finite number of writes before they are damaged.